 Airbyte allows you to schedule data syncing in batches, with a frequency as low as 5 minutes.
 You can use a pre-set time interval or manually trigger a sync.
 Airbyte uses different sync modes depending on the selected connector.

-• Full Refresh | Append: All data from the source is synced by appending the data to the destination without deleting any data.
+• Full Refresh (Append): Here, All data from the source is synced by appending the data to the destination without deleting any data.
 This can cause duplicate data records in the destination.

-• Incremental Sync | Append: Only new or modified data from the source is synced by adding it to the destination without deleting any data.
+• Incremental Sync (Append): Only new or modified data from the source is synced by adding it to the destination without deleting any data.
 This means the modified rows are duplicated.

 • Incremental Sync | Deduped History: Only new or modified data from the source is synced by adding it to the destination.
 It also provides a de-duplicated view of the state of the source stream.
 This means the modified rows are merged.

-Stitch doesn’t support real-time data replication or processing.
+Stitch Data doesn’t support real-time data replication or processing.
 The minimum replication frequency in Stitch is typically around 30 minutes.

 Estuary Flow is a real-time change data capture and streaming ETL platform that supports both real-time and batch togetherIn streaming mode, all data events in the source system are processed in real time.
 In both real-time and batch, Estuary stores the data for later reuse.